manikandan-e/document/multi-host-postcode.md

 ## Problem Description

-The current implementation in the phosphor-host-postd supports only single host postcode access through LPC interface.
+The current implementation in the phosphor-host-postd supports only single host1 postcode access through LPC interface.

 As the open BMC architecture is evolving, the single host support becomes